 Required refresher training for all aeronautically designated personnel, DoD civilian aircrew, contract aircrew, and for USAF and USCG aircrew in the Navy pipeline.
-Prerequisite is completion of one of the Aircrew Indoctrination NASTP Training courses.
+Prerequisite is completion of one of the Aircrew Indoctrination

+NASTP Training courses.
 Training requirements per Paragraph 8.4.1 apply for USAF, other U.S. Military and foreign military.
 Training is aircraft specific in accordance with Appendix E, Paragraph E.2 and E.3 and the CNO/COMNAVAIRFOR approved curricula.
-Unless otherwise specified in this instruction, all unique modules must be completed in accordance with Appendix E, Paragraph E.2 and the CNO/COMNAVAIRFOR approved curricular aircraft.
+Unless otherwise specified in this instruction, all unique modules must be completed in accordance with Appendix E, Paragraph E.2 and the CNO/COMNAVAIRFOR approved curricula in order to qualify for a particular aircraft.
 In the situation of qualifying for multiple aircraft/classes of aircraft, common modules do not need to be repeated.
 NASTP Training is valid for 4 years.
 Aircraft/Class-specific requirements are detailed in the CNO/COMNAVAIRFOR approved curricula.